-If needed, you may be given local anesthesia (numbing medication) to keep you comfortable during these procedures.
+If needed, you may be given numbing medicine (local anesthesia) to keep you comfortable during these tests.

 You may have one or more imaging tests.
 These give your doctor more information about your tumor.
-You’ll be told how to prepare for these tests ahead of time.
+You’ll be told how to get ready for these tests ahead of time.
 Some common imaging tests include:

-An MRI (magnetic resonance imaging) scan.
-This test uses strong magnets and computers to form images.
+MRI scan.
+This test uses strong magnets and computers to take images.

-A PET-CT scan.
-A positron emission tomography (PET) scan uses a small amount of radioactive substance to show metabolic activity that may indicate cancer.
-For a PET-CT scan, these two tests are done at the same time.
+PET-CT scan.
+A positron emission tomography (PET) scan uses a small amount of a radioactive substance to show areas that might be cancer.
+A PET-CT scan are two tests done at the same time.
 This creates a more detailed image.

-For a closer look at your throat, larynx, and other nearby tissues, direct pharyngoscopy and laryngoscopy may be done.
-During this procedure, a lighted tube called a laryngoscope is placed into your throat.
+For a closer look at your throat, larynx, and other nearby tissues, your provider may do direct pharyngoscopy and laryngoscopy.
+During this test, the provider puts a lighted tube (laryngoscope) into your throat.
 Direct laryngoscopy may be done in the hospital or in the doctor’s office.
-The doctor may spray a numbing medicine in the back of the throat to help you through the exam.
+The doctor may spray a numbing medicine in the back of the throat to help you through the test.
 In some cases, you may be given general anesthesia.
-This medication helps you relax and sleep through the procedure.
+This medicine helps you relax and sleep through the test.

-If you have a biopsy, a small sample of your tumor will be removed.
+A biopsy means the healthcare provider removes a small sample of your tumor.
 This sample is then sent to a lab and studied.
-This helps show whether or not the tumor is cancerous.
+This helps show whether the tumor is cancer.
 A biopsy may be done in the doctor’s office or in the hospital.
-In some cases, a biopsy is done during direct laryngoscopy.
+In some cases, the provider does a biopsy during direct laryngoscopy.

-During fine-needle aspiration (FNA), a very thin needle is inserted into the tumor to remove a tissue sample.
+For fine-needle aspiration (FNA), the healthcare provider puts a very thin needle into the tumor to remove a tissue sample.
 This type of biopsy may be done in the doctor’s office.

-Treatment depends on the tumor’s size, type, and location, and whether it is cancerous.
+Treatment depends on the tumor’s size, type, and where it is.
+Treatment also depends on whether the tumor is cancer.
 Treatment may include one or more of the following: